 A 2019 Cybercrime Magazine article also stated that by 2021, there will be 3.5 million new jobs in the field.
 These jobs exist in practically any sector you can think of.
 Any business or organization needs someone who understands how to protect them from cybercrime.

 We’ve listed some exciting career prospects after earning your associate degree below.

 Information Security Analyst

 This is the jack-of-all-trades of cyber security.
 This person should be an organization’s network expert.
 They install protective software and create plans to recover networks or systems that have been compromised.

 This is a good freelance career path if you want to work in a variety of sectors and organizations.
 An IT security consultant meets with individual client organizations and advises them on how to best protect their data.

 Security specialists have a big responsibility.
 They manage the security policies and protocol for their organization and establish measures to protect an organization’s data.
 Security architects are also responsible for analyzing breaches and creating a defense plan for any possible breach or attack.

-Cybersecurity is both a well-established field and an emerging one, as more complex subfields and niches create more space for more cybersecurity professionals to thrive.
-Mounting security threats and the growing sensitivity of certain networks and databases are also causing an increase in the overall demand for cybersecurity experts.
+Cyber security is both a well-established field and an emerging one.
+The latter hinges on the creation of more complex subfields and niches in the field.
+This, in turn, creates space for more cyber security professionals to thrive.
+Mounting security threats and the growing sensitivity of certain networks and databases are also causing an increased demand for cyber security experts.

-Most large organizations have experienced at least one cybersecurity threat, ranging from a major breach in their highly sensitive network to a simple phishing attempt.
-A cybersecurity associate degree is a great way to break into this growing field.
+Most large organizations have experienced at least one cyber security threat.
+This may range from a major breach in their highly sensitive network to a simple phishing attempt.
+A cyber security associate degree is a great way to break into this growing field.